 Upload the video to your YouTube channel and publish it in Premiere format

-After creating the premiere, you will have a link to a separate page with the scheduled video.
+After creating the Premiere, you will have a link to a separate page with the scheduled video.
 You know what to do: stir up the interest of your audience for the release of a new video.
-Share this link and announce the premiere on all your social media so that viewers don't miss it.
+Share this link and announce the Premiere on all your social media so that viewers don't miss it.

-The same rules apply to the premiere’s title and description as a regular video.
+The same rules apply to the Premiere’s title and description as a regular video.
 In this way, viewers will be able to determine the relevance of your content.
+We share the importance of the video title and description here.

-Summing up:
+Summing up

-- The video of the premiere must correspond to the topic of the stream.
+- The video of the Premiere must correspond to the topic of the stream.

 - Choose the time of publication based on the period of maximum channel viewer activity.

-- Start streaming 2-3 days before the premiere.
+- Start streaming 2-3 days before the Premiere.

-- The time of the premiere’s publication should be during peak hours of stream viewing.
+- The time of the Premiere’s publication should be during peak hours of stream viewing.

-- Upload your video to your YouTube channel as a premiere and get your audience ready for publication soon.
+- Upload your video to your YouTube channel as a Premiere and get your audience ready for publication soon.

 The Practical Part of the Strategy